 LaTeX customization¶

-Unlike the HTML builders, the latex
+Unlike the HTML builders, the latex builder does not

 benefit from prepared themes.
 The Options for LaTeX output, and particularly the